infn-bari-school/docker-tutorial/docs/compose/concepts.md

 ### Profiles

-Profiles allow adjusting the Compose application model for various usages and environments by selectively enabling services.
+Profiles in Docker Compose offer a way to tailor your application for different scenarios by selectively activating or deactivating services.

-This is achieved by assigning each service to zero or more profiles.
+You can assign services to zero or more profiles.

-If unassigned, the service is always started but if assigned, it is only started if the profile is activated.
+Unassigned services always start, while assigned ones start only when their corresponding profile is active.

 Let's considering the following Docker compose file